ytakefuji/openai/README.md

 https://dfzljdn9uc3pi.cloudfront.net/2022/14078/1/raw_data.csv

 <b>
-21.* What is the probability that she actually has breast cancer with positive mammograms?
+21.* What is the probability that she actually has breast cancer with positive mammogram?
 </b>

 1% of women at age forty who participate in routine screening have breast cancer.
 80% of women with breast cancer will get positive mammograms.
 9.6% of women without breast cancer will also get positive mammograms.
 A woman in this age group had a positive mammography in a routine screening.